-A review was made by persons with specialized knowledge and experience concerning Adverse Effect on Biological Diversity (called Experts) for possible Adverse Effect on Biological Diversity caused by the use in accordance with the Type 1 Use Regulation for Living Modified Organism based on the Law concerning the Conservation and Sustainable Use of Biological Diversity through Regulations on the Use of Living Modified Organisms.
+A review was made by persons with specialized knowledge and experience concerning Adverse Effect on Biological Diversity (called Experts) for possible Adverse Effect on Biological Diversity caused by the use in accordance with the Type 1 Use Regulation for Living Modified Organisms based on the Law concerning the Conservation and Sustainable Use of Biological Diversity through Regulations on the Use of Living Modified Organisms.
 Results of the review are listed below.

-1. Item-by-item assessment of Adverse Effects on Biological Diversity

-Maize tolerant to drought, resistant to Lepidoptera, and tolerant to glyphosate herbicide (including the progeny lines isolated from the maize lines, MON87460, MON89034, and NK603, that contain a combination of any of the transferred genes in the individual maize lines [except those already granted approval regarding Type 1 Use Regulation]) (hereinafter referred to as this stack line maize) was developed by crossing the following three recombinant maize lines, using the traditional crossbreeding method:

-(a) drought-tolerant maize (MON87460) due to the modified cspB gene that encodes the modified CSPB protein (modified cold shock protein B) and the nptII gene that encodes the NPTII protein (neomycin phosphotransferase type II);

-(b) maize resistant to Lepidoptera (MON89034) due to the cry1A.105 gene that encodes the Cry1A.105 protein and the modified cry2Ab2 gene that encodes the modified Cry2Ab2 protein;

-(c) maize tolerant to glyphosate herbicide (NK603) due to the modified cp4 epsps gene that encodes the modified CP4 EPSPS protein (5-enol-pyruvylshikimate-3-phosphate synthase).
+- 1. Item-by-item assessment of Adverse Effects on Biological Diversity - Maize tolerant to drought, resistant to Lepidoptera and Coleoptera and tolerant to glyphosate herbicide (including the progeny lines isolated from the maize lines, MON87460, MON89034, and MON88017, that contain a combination of any of the transferred genes in the individual maize lines [except those already granted an approval regarding Type 1 Use Regulation]) (hereinafter referred to as this stack line maize) was developed by crossing the following three recombinant maize lines, using the traditional crossbreeding method: - (a) drought-tolerant maize (MON87460) due to the modified cspB gene that encodes the modified CSPB protein (modified cold shock protein B) and the nptII gene that encodes the NPTII protein (neomycin phosphotransferase type II); - (b) maize resistant to Lepidoptera (MON89034) due to the cry1A.105 gene that encodes the Cry1A.105 protein and the modified cry2Ab2 gene that encodes the modified Cry2Ab2 protein; - (c) maize tolerant to glyphosate herbicide and resistant to Coleoptera (MON88017) due to the modified cp4 epsps gene that encodes the modified CP4 EPSPS protein (5-enol-pyruvylshikimate-3-phosphate synthase) and the modified cry3Bb1 gene that encodes the modified Cry3Bb1 protein.